Colorectal Cancer FAQ's

 Will I need a colostomy?

-The colon is made up of the right colon, the transverse colon, the descending colon, and the sigmoid colon.
-(Diagram) Problems of the rectum are often discussed separately, since treatment may differ.
+The colon is made up of the right colon, the transverse colon, the descending colon, and the sigmoid colon. (click on diagram for a larger view) Problems of the rectum are often discussed separately, since treatment may differ.
 Colorectal cancer requires surgery in nearly all cases for complete cure.
 Radiation and chemotherapy are sometimes used in addition to surgery, and may be used before or after surgery, depending on several factors.
 Because of new innovations in the treatment of colorectal cancer, fewer than 5% of all people with colorectal cancer require a colostomy (the surgical construction of an artificial excretory opening from the colon).

 Can colorectal cancer be prevented?